google/go-cloud/internal/docs/pubsub/design.md

     return http.ListenAndServe(":8080", nil)
 }
 ```
-For a company experiencing explosive growth or enthusiastic spammers creating
-many thousands of signups per second, the app would have to be adapted to
-create non-singleton batches, like this:
+For a company experiencing explosive growth or enthusiastic spammers creating more signups than this simple-minded implementation can handle, the app would have to be adapted to create non-singleton batches, like this:
 ```go
 package main